perpetual-education-personal/order-of-importance/README.md

 From here... it's really going to depend on the person.

-Some people will want to learn JS frameworks - and other people will want to do more visual design.
+Some people will want to learn JS frameworks, and other people will want to do more visual design.
 Some people will want to take on client work and do more WordPress.

-So, based on your goals: we can decide what _you_ want to do next - and how best to round out what you have - and get a job.
+So, based on your goals: we can decide what _you_ want to do next and how best to round out what you have and get a job.

 - ...
 - ...